carlosapgomes/otw/README.md

 # OurTeamWork (OTW)

-This project helps a group of users to collect data securely and keep it in sync with a Google spreadsheet.
+This project helps a group of health care workers to collect data about procedures securely and keep it in sync with a Google spreadsheet.

 ## Prerequisites